qhull/qhull/README.txt

   - cmake was not able to find the build environment specified by -G "..."

   If cmake's gcc smoketest fails after a Windows update
-  - Reinstall MINGW-w64 and delete CMakeCache.txt.
+  - Reinstall MINGW-w64 and delete build/CMakeCache.txt.
 A Windows update can break gcc process creation for cc1.

 ------------------
 Installing Qhull with Qt